Series · ODE Foundations · Chapter 10

 The shift is qualitative, not quantitative.
 A water pipe gradually narrowing is not a bifurcation.
 A water pipe suddenly bursting is.

-A miracle of bifurcation theory: near any one-parameter bifurcation, the dynamics is locally equivalent (after a smooth change of coordinates) to one of just four canonical equations.
+A miracle of bifurcation theory: near any one-parameter bifurcation, the dynamics are locally equivalent (after a smooth change of coordinates) to one of just four canonical equations.
 These are the normal forms.

 Catalogue of the four codimension-1 normal forms.